 Most people have an arch along the inner side of the foot, leaving a gap between the ground and the foot.
 Some feet have a higher arch than average.
 This is the opposite of a flat foot.
 In combination with a higher arch, the ankle may be "rolled" outwards slightly - this is the opposite of a pronated foot.
 Often this gets referred to as pes cavus.

-When standing with weight on the foot, the arch will appear higher.
-The heel often tilted inwards at the ankle (but not always).
-In many the toes will appeared clawed.
+When standing with weight on the foot, the arch will appear higher, the heel often tilted inwards at the ankle (but not always).
+In many cases the toes will appear clawed.
 When not standing the front half of the foot (forefoot) will appear to be dropped below the level of the rearfoot.

 High arch feet may just be a normal variant (ie some people just have higher arches), some may be hereditary (ie runs in the family) and in some cases there may be an underlying neurological problem that is causing it.

 The symptoms of a high arch foot will vary depending on how severe the condition is and the activity levels of the person with it.
 Most will have no pain or any other symptoms.
 Symptoms may vary from a mild problem with shoe fitting to significant disability.

 What can be done will depend on what is causing the pain.
 A careful investigation is needed to rule out the possibility of a neurological condition causing the high arched foot.